andy7937/message-app/README.md

 Login
 Compare login with existing user data
-decryp password and see if its the same
+decrypt password and see if its the same
 if correct go to dashboard

 Dashboard